FSAG: Enhancing Human-to-Dexterous-Hand Finger-Specific Affordance Grounding via Diffusion Models: EXPERIMENTS

 \section{EXPERIMENTS}

-In this section, we conduct comprehensive experiments to validate our method from three complementary perspectives: \textbf{RQ1:} Does the proposed finger-specific grasp representation outperform prior keypoint/affordance grounding, and does leveraging vision–language priors from Stable Diffusion model yield gains over discriminative backbones?\\ \textbf{RQ2:} Does the method improve the functional correctness and stability of dexterous grasps on seen and unseen objects, even for objects with weak part cues?\\ \textbf{RQ3:} Does the learned finger-specific affordance representation transfer across dexterous hands with minimal adaptation?
+In this section, we conduct comprehensive experiments to validate our method from three complementary perspectives: \textbf{RQ1:} Does the proposed finger-specific grasp representation outperform prior keypoint/affordance grounding, and does leveraging vision–language priors from Stable Diffusion model yield gains over discriminative backbones?\\ \textbf{RQ2:} Does the method improve grasp stability and produce more human-intuitive contact placements on seen and unseen objects, especially for categories with weak part cues?\\ \textbf{RQ3:} Does the learned finger-specific affordance representation transfer across dexterous hands with minimal adaptation?